sergiocorreia/quipucamayoc/README.md

 Current cautions:
 - Currently, when appending new tables to an existing table (using --page-append), the top 2 rows are removed.
 The data I have been primarily testing has a two-line header, however this may be made more modular in due time.
 I wonder if some sort of quipu defaults file should or could exist to record this, like environment variables.
+- -d (with --extension pdf) is currently under development.
+Results may vary.
+  Each file is processed as an individual file outputted to a common directory, with a .done file.
+When the entire dir is processed, all .done files are replaced with a single directory .done, which contains the names of all removed .done files.
+  Does not currently leverage asyncrinosity
 - Currently, when using the -d (with --extension pdf) flag to run a directory, each file is processed as an individual file.
 Since an individual file run gets a new folder created, each file in a directory will get a shared folder.
 This should be fixed relatively soon, so all outputs for a directory are stored to the same output directory.
 I believe a .done file should be constructed for each file, and each file should remove the previous .done file, so that at the end of a directory run, the last file is the only one with a .done marker.